LOtting/COG-01/students-workshop-results/README.md

 ## Creat a Pull Request from your fork to Goyapa/COG-01
 https://github.com/Goyapa/COG-01

-Put your results, homework and solutions into the folder "students-workshop-results" with your first and lastname like this shema: "yourFirstname-yourLastname"
+Within the folder "students-workshop-results" put your results, homework and solutions into a folder with your first and lastname like this shema: "yourFirstname-yourLastname".

 Example:
-/students-workshop-results/michael-macherey/
+cog01/students-workshop-results/michael-macherey/

-Create a branch "yourFirstname-yourLastname" and add, commit and push your results to your fork and create a Pull Request
+Create a branch "yourFirstname-yourLastname", add and commit your "results" folder than push to your fork and create a Pull Request.

 ## Creating a branch